a Graphic Designer

 I am a hobbyist photographer, commonly working in both digital and film.
 I have had my photography work featured in several local exhibitions in the past and recently.
 I enjoy doing portraiture as well as doing product photography alongside my graphic design business.
 My photographs have also been featured in The Demon, De Montfort University’s student magazine when I was a student as well as my photos from Leicester pride 2017, 2018 and 2019 being featured in The Leicester Mercury.

-I am an Autism advocate an arts tutor
+an Autism advocate

 I volunteer at a local arts charity, Soft Touch Arts, teaching disabled and NEET young people graphic design, animation and traditional arts skills.
 I also teach arts skills to ex offenders, I am also involved in many of their exhibitions.
 I help run a collaborative project entitled Express Yourself Arts which aims to teach music skills to young people from an underprivileged background in a safe environment, as well as encouraging the participants to gain confidence and skills they will need to work in the music and arts sector.